Towards a New Ethnohistory

 “Blending archival research with critical theory, oral history, and personal observation, the individual pieces explore the interplay of continuity and change in Stó:lō culture with a high degree of nuance and sophistication.”

-– Andrew H. Fisher, College of William and Mary, Pacific Northwest Quarterly
+Andrew H. Fisher, Pacific Northwest Quarterly

 “Navigating the roiling waters of contemporary identity politics, Indigenous issues, and scholarly debates are challenges in and of themselves, but, in this collection of essays, the contributors attempt to manage all three at once and calm the waters in the process.”